The choice_data object defines the choice data, it is a combination of

 Details

-either long or wide layouts and performs extensive validation before
+either long or wide layouts and performs validation before

 returning a tidy tibble with consistent identifiers.
 Columns that refer to